averrin/merchant-control/README.md

 Or choose another name and change it in the settings.
 Next, select your merchant, add a couple of tables with counts, and press "Apply."

+Please, make sure, that all your tables are resetted before you start using this module!

 ## Supported systems
 - DnD5e